Skip to content

 Charging time (10-80%): 30 mins

-If you want curtain-twitching style for half the price of the Taycan, you need to check out the Peugeot e-308 SW.
+If you want curtain-twitching style and a car that's still incredibly useful, you need to check out the Peugeot e-308 SW.
 It’s not obviously electric unless you spot its green number plates and blue ‘e’ badges – you get the same arresting looks that grace every new 308.
-The similarities continue inside, as the e-308 SW boasts a state-of-the-art interface with a fantastically crisp touchscreen, and a versatile boot.
+The similarities continue inside, as the e-308 SW boasts a state-of-the-art interface with a fantastically crisp touchscreen, and a versatile 548-litre boot.

 Range: 258 miles